What is Medicare Part D?

 - Erectile dysfunction

-Individual plans may exclude other drugs from coverage.
-Plans can create their own coverage terms as long as they meet the requirements and minimum standards for Part D coverage set by Medicare.
+Individual plans may exclude other drugs from coverage as long as they meet the requirements and minimum standards for Part D coverage set by Medicare.

 What are the coverage limits with Medicare prescription drug plans?